 Sometimes water may appear in the bottom of the fridge.
-This is usually caused when water created by automatic defrosting cannot run away through the hole in the channel at the back and it runs into the base of the fridge instead.
+This is usually caused when water created by automatic defrosting cannot run away through the hole in the channel at the back.
+So it runs into the base of the fridge instead.

-At the back of many fridges and fridge freezers these days is a sloping channel or two smaller sloping channels leading into a hole.
-During normal operation the back wall gets covered in ice, or beads of ice which needs regularly defrosting.
+During normal operation the back wall gets covered in ice, or beads of ice.
+It needs regularly defrosting.
 Automatic defrosting slowly warms up the back wall at regular intervals and the ice melts.
-The water then runs down the back wall into the channel and down the hole.
+The water then runs down the back wall into the channel and out through the hole.

 This water then runs out to the back of the fridge and is directed into a small evaporation tray sitting on top of the main compressor.
-Heat from the compressor evaporates it away.
-See the photo to the right which shows a large plastic tray on top of the main compressor.
-This is where the water should run into ready to be slowly evaporated away.
+Heat from the compressor should evaporate it away.
+See the photo to the right which shows a compressor.
+The water should run into a plastic tray on top of it.

 Can’t find the drain hole?

 As described above it should be right at the back, and bottom of the fridge inside.
 If you can’t see a drain hole, check that it isn’t hidden – as it is on my own (Neff) fridge.
 Mine is hidden underneath a plastic shelf that covers the salad compartment. (see photo)

 Sliding forward this cover reveals two sloping channels plus an extra channel leading to the drain hole.
 The photo accompanying this paragraph shows the base of my fridge with the plastic shelf removed.